Furman University: 21st century

 In 2012, a new facility, named for alumni Sarah and Gordon Herring, was built for continuing education.
 The student center was expanded and renovated in 2012.
 David Trone, a Furman alumnus, together with his wife June, participated through a $3.5 million gift resulting in the center being named the Trone Student Center.

 In October 2018, the Task Force on Slavery and Justice set up by Provost George Shields issued Seeking Abraham, a report making recommendations "to acknowledge the role slavery and racism had in the school's history."
 The task force was a response to the article, "Slavery, Memory and Reconciliation: What is the Furman Legacy?" published in October 2016 in the university newspaper, which pointed out that Richard Furman, the university's namesake, and even more so his son James Clement Furman, Furman's first president, were slave owners and active defenders of slavery.
 "Abraham" is a reference to Abraham Sims, a slave at the house of James Furman.
 The task force issued 19 recommendations, which were unanimously accepted by Furman's board of trustees.
 James C. Furman Hall was renamed Furman Hall, and a statue was erected to honor Joseph Vaughn, "the first Black student to attend the school".

 Campus

 The Furman Hall is centrally located on campus.

 Furman University's campus is located at the foothills of the Blue Ridge Mountains in the upstate region of South Carolina.

 Furman's campus has been named one of the most beautiful campuses in the nation.
 In 2016, USA Today named Furman's campus as the 4th most beautiful campus out of 10.
 Times Higher Education named it ninth out of the ten most beautiful campuses in the nation in 2017.
 In 2019, Travel + Leisure listed Furman as 23rd out of 25 of the most beautiful college campuses in the United States.

 Timmons Arena

 Timmons Arena is a 4,000-seat multi-purpose arena.
 It is home to the Furman University Paladins basketball team since its opening on December 30, 1997.
+Timmons Arena received a $40 million donor funded renovation in 2025.